test-kitchen/kitchen-ec2/README.md

 #### `spot_price`

 The price you bid in order to submit a spot request.
 An additional step will be required during the spot request process submission.
 If no price is set, it will use an on-demand instance.
+It accepts `on-demand` string in which case the price is the current on-demand price.

 The default is `nil`.